appcues/appcues-ios-sdk/Sources/AppcuesKit/AppcuesKit.docc/Traits.md

 }
 ```

 Only a single instance of each trait type may be included in the `traits` array at any given level.
-If multiple traits with the same `id` are included in the same array, the experience is invalid, an error will be logged, and the experience will not display.
+If multiple traits with the same `type` are included in the same array, the experience is invalid, an error will be logged, and the experience will not display.
 The most specific instance of a trait type will take precedence over a trait of the same type specified at a higher level.

 A trait is made aware of the level at which it is being applied by the ``AppcuesExperiencePluginConfiguration/Level-swift.enum`` passed into ``AppcuesExperienceTrait/init(configuration:)``.
 A trait may choose to alter its behavior depending on the `level` at which it is applied.